Last Updated on August 20, 2022 by Alice Benny

 Best Places to Eat in Italy

-Other incredible places to eat in Italy are Turin and Bergamo.
+Other incredible places to eat in Italy are Turin, the forgotten food capital, and in Bergamo.
 All of these places are also famed for their incredible scenery, you can even take some incredible hikes in Italy to work up a real appetite!
 What are some of your personal favorite Italian dishes?